desultory/genTree/readme.md

 * `locales` (false) - Filters locales.
 * `vardbpkg` (false) - Filters `/var/db/pkg`.

+> `refilter` can be used to reapply filters to the final tarball.

 #### Tar filters

 * `whiteouts` (true) - Handles OCI whiteouts. (.wh. files)